getwilds/wilds-docker-library/gatk/README.md

 ## Available Versions

-- `latest`: The most up-to-date stable version (currently GATK v4.3.0.0 with Samtools v1.11)
+- `latest`: The most up-to-date stable version (currently GATK v4.6.1.0)
+- `4.6.1.0`: GATK v4.6.1.0
-- `4.3.0.0`: GATK v4.3.0.0 with Samtools v1.11
+- `4.3.0.0`: GATK v4.3.0.0

 ## Image Details

-These Docker images are built from Conda Forge Miniforge base image and include:
+These Docker images are built from an ubuntu base image and include:

-- GATK4 v4.3.0.0: A toolkit for variant discovery in high-throughput sequencing data
+- GATK4: A toolkit for variant discovery in high-throughput sequencing data
-- Samtools v1.11: A suite of programs for interacting with high-throughput sequencing data
+- Samtools: A suite of programs for interacting with high-throughput sequencing data

 The images are designed to be minimal and focused on a specific version of GATK with its dependencies.